 WordPress is and remains free because it is not owned by a company.
-Instead, it is owned by the non-profit wordpress Foundation, which was established “to guarantee free access, in perpetuity, to the software projects we support.
-Yes, you can simply use the WordPress installation of Google's cloud platform for free forever, but for that you need to follow some precautions.
+Instead, it is owned by the non-profit WordPress Foundation, which was established “to guarantee free access, in perpetuity, to the software projects we support.
+Yes, you can use the WordPress installation of Google's cloud platform for free forever, but you need to take some precautions.
 There is no real “WordPress free trial” option for self-hosted WordPress.

 And no matter how many WordPress setup guides you read or WordPress tutorial videos you watch, there's nothing like actually playing around with the software to see if it “makes sense” to you.
 This is perhaps the best option if you want to test yourself on a fully functional version of WordPress.
 The only limitation of the test is that Google cannot index the site.
 Obviously, this is to prevent Google spam.
 Unlike other providers, Flywheel creates a cloud instance that runs on your site.